hamelsmu/k8s-slackbot-python/README.md

 ## Prerequisites

 1. Install [K8s locally with minikube](https://minikube.sigs.k8s.io/docs/start/).
 If you are using Docker Desktop, you need to also run this in your terminal: `eval $(minikube docker-env)` and put that in your `.bashrc` file so that Minikube can use the correct Docker daemon.
-2. Optionally setup a SlackBot using [these instructions]( https://www.pragnakalp.com/create-slack-bot-using-python-tutorial-with-examples/) and export your secret token to an environment variable: `export SLACK_TOKEN=<your-token>`
+2. Optionally setup a SlackBot using [these instructions]( https://www.pragnakalp.com/create-slack-bot-using-python-tutorial-with-examples/) and export your secret token to an environment variable: `export SLACK_TOKEN=<your-token>`.
+The channel name is hardcoded at the moment, so you need to invite your bot to a channel named `#k8s-notifications`.
+You can make this more flexible if you like by following [these steps](#next-steps).

 ## Running The Example